prohippo/pyelly/README.txt

 building your own systems.

 PyElly is intended mostly for educational use and is being released under a BSD open-source license.
-Be advised that the current software and documentation is still evolving, although the v1.1 release should be much more stable than previous beta releases.
+Be advised that the current software and documentation is still evolving, although releases after v1.1 should be more stable than previous beta releases.

 Release Notes: